Siop Gymunedol / HAVARDS / Community Shop

 Investments

-You can now invest in Havards - see our INVEST page.
-Your share holding will help us purchase the shop which is already viable and unlock grant funding to retain and improve it to its full potential and ensure the business is a success.
-We aim to maintain and improve it as a successful trading post serving both the local community and visitors to the area.
-With your help we can raise the funding and prepare SIOP Havards for a new beginning.
-Why not sign up to volunteer, be part of this exciting venture?
+You can still invest in Havards - see our INVEST page.
+Although the shop has now been purchased, it is still possible to purchase shares and become part of this exciting venture.
+Your share holding will help us to upgrade the shop and adapt further to community requirements.
+This will assist improve the shop to its full potential and ensure the business is a success.
+We aim to continue to maintain and improve it as a successful trading post serving both the local community and visitors to the area.
+So you can become a full member of the society, or you can also sign up to volunteer, Help us by becoming part of this exciting venture.

 Your return